Examination of biological, socio-emotional, cognitive, and behavioral changes during adolescence.

 Course Learning Objectives:

-HDFS 311 (Adolescent/Early Adult Development in Context).
-Completion of 60 credits.
+HDFS 311 (Developmental Transitions in Adolescence); Completion of 60 credits

 All prerequisites must be completed or consent from the instructor given prior to enrollment.

 If you register for this course after the start of the term, please contact the instructor at the time of registration.
 By contacting the instructor, you ensure you are added to the CANVAS section as soon as possible and have access to the course and details about the class requirements.

 Course materials are available on the course site and do not need to be purchased.

 Dr. Julie Taylor-Massey

 Dr. Julie Taylor-Massey is part of the senior teaching faculty in HDFS.
 She has extensive teaching experience both on-campus and from a distance, having co-taught her first resident instruction class in 2001 and been involved in the launch of the first online courses offered by the department in 2006.
 Since 2010, she has specialized in teaching in the online format.
 Julie has been recognized with multiple teaching honors including the CSU Online Innovative Educator Award as well as been nominated for that award several times.
 Her interests include adolescence and early adulthood, the influence of technology on well-being, and online pedagogy.
 In addition to her time in the virtual classroom, she collaborates with an education publishing service to update and create lifespan development teaching and learning resources.